15. The Earth Sees 6,000 Flashes Of Lightning & 8.6 Million Lightning Strikes A Day

 This is where our winning ends, sadly.
 Outside of our galaxy, several more stars exist.
 There are so many that you could count up every possible grain of sand on Earth.
 Even though this would likely be impossible.
 Pretending you did, you’d still be seeing a number dwarfed by the number of stars in the overall universe.

 9. The Great Barrier Reef Is The Largest Living Structure On Earth, For Now

-While it is sad to say that various coral reefs have changed up over time, with many even dying from multiple issues, nothing beats the Great Barrier Reef.
+While it is sad to say that various coral reefs have changed over time, with many even dying from multiple issues, nothing beats the Great Barrier Reef.
 When you talk about things you can see from space, this very Reef is one of those things.
-It is absolutely breathtaking in-person but the images of it are amazing too.
+It is absolutely breathtaking in person but the images of it are amazing too.

-Located right off the coast of Queensland, Australia, this Reef measures out at around 1,430 miles long.
+Located right off the coast of Queensland, Australia, this Reef measures around 1,429 miles long.
 To equate this size, it is the same as the state of Texas or the country of Japan fully put together.
 The wildlife here is absolutely amazing as the Great Barrier Reef hosts 1,625 types of fish, 100 species of jellyfish, and 600 types of both soft and hard corals.
-All of this inside a Reef composed of almost 3,000 smaller reefs.
+All of this is inside a Reef composed of almost 3,000 smaller reefs.